 As Electronic Evidence Experts who specialize specifically in digital forensics, cybersecurity, and e-discovery, we recognize that your first priority is to determine a budget for yourself or your client to make sure you can afford the digital forensic services you need.
-Services that can help uncover the evidence, settle the dispute or win the case.
+Cyber investigation services that can help uncover the evidence, settle the dispute or win the case.

 At Vestige, we want to help, so let’s get started by taking a look at some considerations for the cost of digital forensic services below!